The FAQ document is also available for download as pdf.

 21) What are the financial contributions at national level?

 The funding of ELIXIR Nodes is separate from the membership fee to ELIXIR.
-Each ELIXIR Node is required to secure appropriate and sustainable for its activities, either from national or international funding bodies.
+Each ELIXIR Node is required to secure appropriate and sustainable funding for its activities, either from national or international funding bodies.
 ELIXIR Nodes describe in their Node applications the level of funding they have received for the proposed ELIXIR activities.
-This forms part of the review by the ELIXIR Board.
+This forms part of the review by the ELIXIR Board and SAB.

-The Nodes are mostly hosted by institutions that already receive funding from national funders in order to carry out their everyday business.
+The Nodes are mostly hosted by entities that already receive funding from national funders in order to carry out their everyday business.
 Depending on the national system for research funding, financial contributions are either provided directly from the ministries or from executive institutions that are directly linked to the government.
 In several cases, national funders have provided additional, new funding to support their ELIXIR Node.
 Funding could also come from independent funding organisations that have no direct link to the government.
-However, it is not obligatory for an ELIXIR Member State to establish an ELIXIR Node.

 22) Will there be any direct funding from the ELIXIR Budget allocated to the ELIXIR Nodes?

-As part of the ELIXIR Programme, the ELIXIR Board may decide to commission certain technical services from the ELIXIR Nodes.
-These Commissioned Services include technical and administrative services that generally fall under the responsibility of the ELIXIR Hub and are funded by the ELIXIR Budget.
+As part of the ELIXIR Programme, the ELIXIR Board may decide to commission certain technical services from the ELIXIR Nodes (Commissioned Services).
+Commissioned Services include technical and administrative services that generally fall under the responsibility of the ELIXIR Hub and are funded by the ELIXIR Budget.
 ELIXIR Nodes that carry out Commissioned Services will receive funding for the delivery of Commissioned Services based on a Commissioned Services contract.
 The coordination of Commissioned Services forms a relevant part of ELIXIR’s activities.

 23) Will there be funding from the European Commission?

-The European Commission recognises the importance of European research infrastructures as a prerequisite for scientific excellence and their value for international competition.
-To this effect, the Preparatory Phase of ELIXIR was supported through a grant from FP7.
-Along with all other Research Infrastructures, ELIXIR will be eligible to apply for any suitable topics in Horizon 2020 and other EU funding Programmes to carry out activities that deliver added-value activities at the European level.
-The coming together of leading institutes into one coordinated infrastructure is likely to make it easier for partners to develop consortia and better access any European funding available.
+The European Commission recognises the importance of European research infrastructures as a prerequisite for scientific excellence and their value for international collaboration.
+Along with all other Research Infrastructures, ELIXIR is eligible to apply to suitable topics in Horizon 2020 and other EU funding Programmes to carry out activities that deliver added-value activities at the European level.
+See the current list of the EU-funded projects ELIXIR is involved in.